 The drawbacks of the Dillon dictum were not long lost on the Supreme Court.
 But in reaction to Dillon, the Court (or at least fragments of it) developed another atextual "solution" to the Article V puzzle: the absence of a principled basis for inferring a contemporaneity standard does not necessarily mean that there should not be such a standard, but merely that there are no "judicially discoverable and manageable standards" for determining what the contemporaneity standard should be, rendering the issue a political question for Congress' exclusive determination.
-Under this view, the answer to Article V's riddles is that Congress has plenary power over the amendment process and may decide for itself whether an amendment's ratification reflects a "contemporaneity it likes; it may choose them in advance or after the fact; and its decision is subject to no constitutional challenge.
+Under this view, the answer to Article V's riddles is that Congress has plenary power over the amendment process and may decide for itself whether an amendment's ratification reflects a "contemporaneous consensus."
+It may employ whatever criteria for contemporaneity it likes; it may choose them in advance or after the fact; and its decision is subject to no constitutional challenge.